Holsbeek

 Holsbeek ([ˈɦɔlzbeːk]) is a municipality located in the Belgian province of Flemish Brabant.
 The municipality comprises the towns of Holsbeek proper, Kortrijk-Dutsel, Nieuwrode and Sint-Pieters-Rode.
 On January 1, 2006, Holsbeek had a total population of 9,205.
 The total area is 38.50 km2 which gives a population density of 239 inhabitants per km2.

-The best known historical landmark of the municipality is the medieval castle of Horst.
+A notable landmark in Holsbeek is the medieval castle of Horst, which is the fictional home of de rode ridder (the red knight).